Projects, premieres and performances:

-September 2021; Have just finished writing a piece for the Metamorphoses Trio: Jean Johnson (clarinet), Roeland Jagers (viola) and Ilona Timchenko (piano), to be premiered during the 2022-2023 season.
+September 2021; Have just finished writing a piece for the Metamorphoses Trio: Jean Johnson (clarinet), Roeland Jagers (viola) and Ilona Timchenko (piano), to be premiered in November 2022 in the UK.

-May 2021; New commission from the Spanish National Orchestra for its chamber music Satélites series to be premiered on 7 June 2022; for flute, percussion, violin, viola, cello and double bass.
+July 2021; Completed a new commission from the Spanish National Orchestra for its chamber music Satélites series to be premiered on 7 June 2022; for flute, percussion, violin, viola, cello and double bass.

 February 2021; Have completed a chamber opera, with a Spanish libretto I’ve written, based on a short story by Kurt Vonnegut Jr.